 Here are just a couple of errors that concerned me:

-- While the wives of Roman elite had a strong influence upon their families, the amount of freedom they had depended on her husband’s wealth and status.
-Helena was the divorced wife of a Caesar therefore she could wield considerable power.
+- While the wives of the Roman elite had a strong influence on their families, the amount of freedom they had depended on her husband’s wealth and status.
+Helena was the divorced wife of a Caesar, therefore, she could wield considerable power.
 Where I have a problem is that there is no mention that I am aware of in the Bible of a woman going out and starting churches during the time period of the story.
 This story has her planting ninety-six churches.

 God exalts women throughout the Bible.
 Genesis 1:27; 5:1-2 shows that men and women were created equal.
 Wives are seen as venerated partners and cherished companions to their husbands.
 At Sinai, God commanded children to honor both father and mother (Exodus 20:12).
 The Bible affirms the valuable and necessary role of women serving in Christian ministry but it gives specific instruction regarding the roles of men and women in the church.
 See 1 Timothy 2:11-15 where Paul shows us God’s roles for a woman.
 I’m afraid that doesn’t include a woman preaching and teaching and establishing 96 churches.
-The Apostle Paul is only attributed 14-20 churches begun during his ministry.
+There are 14-20 churches attributed to the Apostle Paul begun during his ministry.
 Ninety-six is just ludicrous.

 - Helena finds the wood from the crosses of Jesus and the two thieves in Christ’s tomb.
 While this has not been historically proven I will let it go as literary license.
 The problem is that Bunn has Helena take the crossbeam of Christ’s cross to Rome to be placed in a temple dedicated to Christ.
 As she traveled “she segmented parts of the cross and sent it out to the main cathedrals through the Roman Empire.”
 This is making an idol of the cross.